40Cakes/pokebot-gen3/wiki/pages/Stream FAQ.md

 The bot will search for Feebas tiles, as if it were a person using no external tools to check tiles.

 ### When does the bot save?
-Saving more often isn't necessary since in the event of a crash nothing would be lost.
+The bot saves after it catches a shiny - Saving more often isn't necessary since in the event of a crash nothing would be lost.

 ## "Will the bot...?"